Even Healthcare Makes Preventive Care Affordable; Provides Unlimited OPD to Customers | Business

 - India

-Bengaluru (Karnataka) [India], April 20 (ANI/NewsVoir): Even Healthcare, a health-tech company and healthcare provider, under its 'Even Plus' and 'Even Lite' plans, offers its customers unlimited outpatient department (OPD) which includes doctor consultations and diagnostics.
+Bengaluru, Karnataka, India (NewsVoir) Even Healthcare, a health-tech company and healthcare provider, under its ‘Even Plus’ and ‘Even Lite’ plans, offers its customers unlimited outpatient department (OPD) which includes doctor consultations and diagnostics.
 This initiative by Even is aimed at making preventive healthcare affordable by providing members with unlimited access to OPD services.
-India's out of pocket medical expenses are among the highest in the world.
-A recent report by NITI Aayog noted that over half a billion Indians do not have adequate healthcare plans, coining them as 'The Missing Middle Class'.
+India’s out of pocket medical expenses are among the highest in the world.
+A recent report by NITI Aayog noted that over half a billion Indians do not have adequate healthcare plans, coining them as ‘The Missing Middle Class’.
 Therefore, it is essential to provide accessible protection and health security to this segment of the population from exorbitantly high out of pocket medical expenses.
-Close to 60-70 per cent of healthcare expenditure is borne out of pocket and a sizable chunk of it is made towards OPD treatments.
+Close to 60-70 percent of healthcare expenditure is borne out of pocket and a sizable chunk of it is made towards OPD treatments.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)